La Cage aux Folles (film): Plot

 On the evening of the dinner party, Simone calls to tell Laurent that she is on her way, asking him if he still wants her to come, to which he agrees.
 As the Charriers arrive for the dinner, Renato and Laurent engage in small talk with Simon and Louise, while Andréa, who knows the truth about Laurent's family, plays along.
 However, Albin unexpectedly arrives in full drag and poses as Laurent's mother, which makes Renato and Laurent nervous.
 During dinner, Renato denies owning La Cage aux Folles, and Albin's wig is knocked askew, which is immediately noticed by Simon and Louise.

 When Simone arrives, announcing that she is Laurent's mother, Renato and Albin confess the truth to the Charriers, just before the drag queens from La Cage aux Folles enter the apartment to congratulate Renato and Albin on their 20th anniversary.
 Outraged, Simon and Louise try to leave, only to find that reporters, having bribed the Charriers' chauffeur for information, have blocked the back door, eager to take pictures of Simon leaving the nightclub.
-Albin dresses Simon up in drag so that the Charriers can leave without being photographed by the reporters, who are now swarming the nightclub.
+Albin dresses Simon up in drag so that the Charriers can leave without being noticed by the reporters, who are now swarming the nightclub.
 The scheme is successful.

 Some time later, Laurent and Andréa get married.
 At the ceremony, a jealous Albin complains to Renato that Simone is also in attendance and sitting next to Andréa's parents.